Woman stretching on exercise mat

 Wegovy and Ozempic are two brand names for a GLP-1 agonist medication called semaglutide.
 While the two brands share the same active ingredient and are both used for type 2 diabetes and weight loss, they’re functionally different.

 Wegovy is specifically prescribed for weight loss.
 It’s available if you meet the eligibility criteria for referral to a specialist weight management service, like Oviva.
-The criteria for referral are a BMI over 50 OR over 30 and at least one weight-related health condition.
+The criteria for referral are a BMI over 40 OR over 35 and at least one weight-related health condition.

 Ozempic is only currently approved as a type 2 diabetes medication.
 People taking Ozempic for diabetes may also experience weight loss benefits, but the primary mechanism here is increasing insulin production in the body to manage blood glucose levels.

-Both Wegovy and Ozempic are associated with a reduced risk of cardiovascular disease.
+Both Wegovy and Ozempic are associated with a reduced risk of cardiovascular disease

 You cannot receive an Ozempic prescription on the NHS unless you have type 2 diabetes.